xiaoxiaojuzi/self-hosted-runner/README.md

-# The Credentials for GitHub Actions Self-Hosted Runner on AWS EKS
+# The Best Practice for AWS Security Credentials Management
-*Brief: Do not use AWS IAM User Access Keys directly in GitHub Actions Self-Hosted Runner on EKS.
+**GitHub Actions Self-Hosted Runner on AWS EKS** *Brief: Do not use AWS IAM User Access Keys directly in GitHub Actions Self-Hosted Runner on EKS.
 Instead, define an IAM role with minimum permissions for the Self-Hosted Runner and launch the Self-Hosted Runner with the role.*

 The article [Github action with k8s self-hosted runner](https://medium.com/geekculture/github-actions-self-hosted-runner-on-kubernetes-55d077520a31) shows how to deploy [GitHub Actions self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) as a container in [Amazon EKS](https://aws.amazon.com/eks/).
-In the above article, [actions-runner-controller (ARC)](https://github.com/actions-runner-controller/actions-runner-controller) is used to operate self-hosted runners for GitHub Actions on EKS.
+In the above article, [actions-runner-controller (ARC)](https://github.com/actions-runner-controller/actions-runner-controller) is used to operate self-hosted runners for GitHub Actions.

 Sometimes, we need to access AWS resources on GitHub Actions self-hosted runner.
 For example, after building a Docker image, we need to push the Docker image to AWS ECR.
 That requires the self-hosted runner which running on EKS has permissions to access the ECR.
 There are usually two ways to do it:
-- IAM User Access Keys
+- *IAM User Access Keys*: A general practice when using GitHub-hosted runners to run jobs.
-- IAM Roles for Service Accounts (IRSA)
+- *IAM Roles for Service Accounts (IRSA)*: A Best practice when using self-hosted runners on EKS to run jobs.

-It's stronly recommended to use IRSA, but before we looking into the best practice, let's dive into general practice first.
+Before we looking into the best practice, firstly, let's dive into the general practice.

 ## General Practice: IAM User access keys
-Let's take an example, The following is a GitHub Action sample including 3 steps to push docker image to AWS ECR.
+Let's take an example, The following is a GitHub Action workflows sample including 3 steps to push docker image to AWS ECR.
 * Configure AWS credentials
 * Log in to Amazon ECR
 * Push the image to Amazon ECR repository